sslover/node-express-api-boilerplate/readme.md

 ## Node.js / Express.js / MongoDb (+Mongoose) Boilerplate

-This is TEST boilerplate code for setting up a simple node.js RESTful API app using: the express.js framework, a MongoDb database (with the help of Mongoose), and hosting it on Heroku.
+This is boilerplate code for setting up a simple node.js RESTful API app using: the express.js framework, a MongoDb database (with the help of Mongoose), and hosting it on Heroku.
 Please refer to the following documentation for each of these components:

 * Node.js: <http://nodejs.org/>
 * Express.js: <http://expressjs.com/>